RobJinman/rest-barebones/README.md

-#rest-barebones
+#com.recursiveloop.webcommon

-A barebones RESTful Java EE web application intended to serve as the back-end of a Single Page Application or web service.
+Common web related code.
+The project also contains a demo app -- a barebones RESTful Java EE web application intended to serve as the back-end of a Single Page Application or web service.
 Originally part of the JLoop project.

 To build, type